ftravers/PublicDocumentation/clojure-thrush.md

 least will help you when you come across this operator and want to know how it works.

+#### Why use the thrush operator?

+If it's not already clear, the purpose of the operator is to take *regular* clojure, that is evaluated from the inside out, and present it in a way that is easier to read, from left to right.
+Since code legibility is very important, aim to use this operator to make your code more legible.

 #### Without an argument

 You can also do the following: